 The only immediate renovation she and her family had to do was have a new sewer line installed before the water could be turned on.
 They bought the home outright with cash for $47,000.
 It’s worth about $130,000 today.

-The home is a brick arts and craft bungalow built in 1928 with hardwood floors, four bedrooms, two bathrooms and a detached 2-car garage.
-It also includes a fireplace, enclosed porch, fully finished basement and a backyard.
+The home is a brick arts and crafts bungalow built in 1928 with hardwood floors, four bedrooms, two bathrooms, and a detached 2-car garage.
+It also includes a fireplace, an enclosed porch, a fully finished basement, and a backyard.